JaminMartin/pyet-mc/README.md

 ## Fitting experimental data to energy transfer models
 Fitting of exerpimental lifetime transients to determine energy transfer parameters is the primary purpose of this library and so will utilise all the previous components covered.

-Recalling previously our two quadrapole-quadrapole datasets for 2.5% and 5% doping respectively, If you dont have these generatd interaction components please refer to [modelling energy transfer processes](#modelling-energy-transfer-processes) we can can use them to generate some arifical data given some additional parameters.
+Recalling our two quadrapole-quadrapole datasets previously for 2.5% and 5% doping, respectively, If you do not have these generated interaction components, please refer to [modelling energy transfer processes](#modelling-energy-transfer-processes).
+We can use them to generate some artificial data given some additional parameters.
-For this particular model we must provide it with four additional parameters: an amplitude, cross relaxation rate ($C_{cr}$), a radiative decay rate and horizontal offset.
+For this particular model, we must provide it with four additional parameters: an amplitude, cross-relaxation rate ($C_{cr}$), a radiative decay rate and horizontal offset.

 ```python
     #specify additional constants